dineshkummarc/atlassian-presentation/README.md

 # reveal.js-presentation

 A presentation on Atlassian products jira, Confluence, Crucible, Bamboo, Bitbucket etc using THE HTML PRESENTATION FRAMEWORK by HAKIM EL HATTAM, Image overlay
-Framework named Lightbox2 by LOKESH DHAKAR and Header-Footer Design Framework named CSS-PSEUDO-ELEMENTS by ADOBE SYSTEMS.
+Framework named Lightbox2 by LOKESH DHAKAR, Header-Footer Design Framework named CSS-PSEUDO-ELEMENTS by ADOBE SYSTEMS and image Slider framework named Slicebox.

 Todo :-
 1. images should show up in an overlay